caydnbaldwin/INTEX-II/README.md

 ## IS 455 Grading Map (Machine Learning)

 Test links are intentionally left blank for IS 455 per rubric instructions.

-Here are the links but in order for the pipelines to have access to the seed data, they must be run in the full repo.
-Navigate to the ml-pipelines folder from the rull repo, then run (so do not download them separately and run them).
+**Here are the links but in order for the pipelines to have access to the seed data, they must be run in the full repo.
+Navigate to the ml-pipelines folder from the full repo, then run (so do not download them separately and run them).**

 ### Submitted Pipeline Notebooks

 - [MachineLearning/ml-pipelines/donor-churn-classifier.ipynb](MachineLearning/ml-pipelines/donor-churn-classifier.ipynb)